Kathy is offering both in-person and virtual sessions for 2023-24 and is open to travel.

+Maximum 6 session per day, though 5 is preferred.
 Please allow for 15 minutes between sessions.
-Kathy requires a microphone if performing in large spaces such as gymnasiums or areas with poor acoustics.
+Kathy requires a microphone if performing in large spaces such as gymnasiums, with multi-class groups, or areas with poor acoustics.
 She asks for a quiet presentation space, a small table, and drinking water.

 VIRTUAL PRESENTATION RATES